 We view equity incentive compensation as a critical component of our compensation strategy and therefore to date we have maintained a broad-based program for all employees to have an opportunity to participate as owners of the company.
 This program is consistent with the description above for our NEOs and includes equity incentive awards upon the commencement of employment and annual equity incentive awards for all employees.
 Annual awards are structured in the same way for all employees, with 50% vesting over time and 50% vesting only upon the achievement of specified performance milestones.

-The annual equity incentive awards granted to our NEOs for 2018 and 2017 performance, and the percentage change from 2018 versus 2017, are set forth in the table below:
+The annual equity incentive awards granted to our NEOs for 2019 and 2018 performance, the value of such awards and the percentage change from 2019 versus 2018, are set forth in the table below:

 Annual Equity Incentive Awards